Glavo/MonetFX/README.md

 MonetFX provides support for the [Material 3 color system](https://m3.material.io/styles/color/system/overview) for JavaFX.
 We also implemented a theme builder based on this library as an open source replacement for Material Theme Builder.

+The Material 3 color system provides a method to generate a series of harmonious colors based on a seed color or seed wallpaper.
+These colors can be used for UI design in applications, making it easy to assign appropriate, coordinated, and accessible colors to all controls, and can automatically adjust according to light and dark themes.

+If you want to learn more about the Material 3 color system and how to use it, please refer to the resources I listed in [this section](#about-the-material-design-3-color-system).

 MonetFX requires JavaFX 8~25 (and higher).

 This project is currently in beta and may undergo breaking changes in the future.